pa69pa/tmn/README.md

 ## init

 ## can.js
 Service function scripts.
-Is in [ee](https://github.com/pa69pa/ee) git-repository.
-Needed for localisation, work with cookies, fonts and other.
+It is in [ee](https://github.com/pa69pa/ee) git-repository.
+It needed for localisation, work with cookies, fonts and other.

 # Contributions
 * License `MIT`